Parents & Community

 School Council meets once a month.
 If you are interested in attending, please contact the office.

-Peninsula Uniforms are available for purchase at the school on alternate Thursdays from 2:45pm to 3:45pm on the following dates:
+Peninsula Uniforms are available for purchase at the school Thursdays from 2:45pm to 3:45pm every fortnight.

 Uniforms can also be purchased directly from Peninsula Uniforms in Carrum Downs.

 Every Tuesday and Thursday is ‘treat day’ at Baxter Primary School, when our canteen is opened for the first half of lunchtime.
 Children can bring money to school to purchase a special treat.
 We offer ice cream cones, cold milo and Zooper Doopers in the warmer months and hot milo, treat size chocolate frogs and Caramello koalas in the colder months

 Special lunch order days are also organised throughout the year.
 These will be notified through the classrooms, with reminders posted on our website and through Compass.

 Lunchiez is a lunch delivery service that specialises in making nutritious food for Primary School aged children.
 In a Lunchiez lunchbox, children receive three items:

 1) A main meal (you decide)